aparajitasahay87/UserInterface/plant_finder.md

   3. Creating a catalog of plants searched so far.

 ### **2.IDEATION**
-Once the general lines were established, a brainstorming session was held to see the functionalities the application could have.
+Once the general lines were established, a brainstorming session was held to see the functionalities that the application could have.
 Then, **I prioritized the ideas following MoSCoW matrix**. ![MoSCoW method](https://en.wikipedia.org/wiki/MoSCoW_method)
 * **Must have**
 1. Mobile app